 Act of Grace payment

-Act of Grace is administered by the Department of Finance.
-If the Finance Minister or delegate considers it appropriate to do so because of special circumstances, he or she may authorise an Act of Grace payment.
-Act of Grace claims are considered on their individual merits.
-Act of Grace payments are discretionary and might be made where there is a moral obligation, rather than legal liability and where there is no other redress available.
+Act of grace is administered by the Department of Finance.
+If the Finance Minister or delegate considers it appropriate to do so because of special circumstances, he or she may authorise an act of grace payment.
+Act of grace claims are considered on their individual merits.
+Act of grace payments are discretionary and can be made where there is a moral obligation, rather than legal liability and where there is no other redress available.
 This includes any of the following:

-- the direct role of an agent/agency of the department has caused an unintended and inequitable result for the individual or entity concerned
+- the direct role of the Department has caused an unintended and inequitable result for the individual or entity concerned

 - the application of our legislation has produced a result that is unintended, anomalous, inequitable or otherwise unacceptable in a particular case (including in cases where we have acted correctly in administrating the legislation involved)

 - the matter is not covered by legislation or specific policy, but the Department intends to introduce such legislation or policy, and it is considered desirable in a particular case to apply the benefits of the relevant provisions prospectively.